serge-rgb/old.bigmonachus.github.io/_posts/2014-05-25-going-indie-2.md

 Luckily, I found an elegant solution.
 It started by me sending weekly email reports to my dad, who agreed to be my proxy boss.
 The point of the experiment was to have someone to report my progress to.
 This solution evolved into a very simple system.
 I use one half of my whiteboard to place postits.
 Every week I fill the TO-DO side, and I move it to the DONE side as I progress.
 Ideally, by the end of the week, the DONE side is empty.

-![NO THIS IS NOT SCRUM SHUT UP GO AWAY I HATE THE WORD AGILE]

-[postits]: img/postits.jpg "Post"

 ![test]({{ site.url }}/img/postits.jpg)

+NO THIS IS NOT SCRUM SHUT UP GO AWAY I HATE THE WORD AGILE

 I am slowly gaining momentum, and I am very happy with my progress so far.
-It is all about balance; I choose reasonable To-Do items and the free time appears naturally.
+It is all about balance; Choose reasonable To-Do items to keep myself challenged but also set a limit so that free time appears naturally.
 It also helps that I have an awesome girlfriend.
 I don't think my friends feel neglected (post complaints in the comments?)